What Rachel Reeves could do to pension tax at the Budget

 “If you ever find yourself tweaking a pension policy to try and fix a problem that’s happening right now, then you’re in the wrong business,” the MP told the Social Market Foundation’s pensions conference.

-However, the former Resolution Foundation chief – who is also part of the chancellor’s Treasury team – stopped short of ruling out any policies, instead refusing to comment on Budget speculation.
+However, the former Resolution Foundation chief – who is also part of the chancellor’s Treasury team – stopped short of ruling out any policies when asked by The Independent, instead refusing to comment on Budget speculation.

 A major change to pension policy also featured in last year’s Budget, when it was announced that defined contribution pensions would be subject to inheritance tax for the first time from April 2027.